VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 ## **Step 1: Creating Virtual Disks in VirtualBox**

-To simulate working with multiple physical drives (and to avoid wiping my boot volume... again), two additional **2 GB virtual disks** were added to the Kali Linux VM using VirtualBox.
-These disks are **dynamically allocated**, meaning VirtualBox creates a “virtual” disk file that only consumes host storage as data is written.
+To simulate working with multiple physical drives (and to avoid wiping my boot volume... again), two additional virtual disks were added to the Kali Linux VM using VirtualBox.
+These disks were configured as **dynamically allocated**, meaning they only consume host storage as data is written inside the VM rather than taking up the full space immediately.
+Each disk was given **2 GB of virtual space**, which provides enough room to demonstrate the flexibility and scalability of Logical Volume Management (LVM).

 Choosing **2 GB** isn’t arbitrary.
-For Logical Volume Management (LVM) to be meaningful, you need enough raw space to:
+For LVM to be meaningful, you need enough raw space to:
 - Create multiple partitions on one drive
 - Combine them into a volume group
 - Leave room for future extensions or resizing tests